 - These cars are much quieter and practically silent compared to Nitro Cars.

-- Electric Cars are much faster then Nitro cars with upgrades.
-Typically Ready to Run (RTR) models are stocked with basic parts that are mostly plastic.
-However, if you are serious into racing you have options to upgrade to higher performing parts and metal parts that are more durable.
 60+ mph here we come!
-Don't be scared of the investment though, a lot of the expensive items are a one time purchase and then you can use them in almost any electric car you buy going forward!
+A lot of the expensive items are a one time purchase and then you can use them in almost any electric car you buy!
 They also last a long time, if you take care of it!

 - If you love the smell of fuel, the sound of a loud engine, and exhaust fumes filling the air, then you will love what nitro has to offer!

-- This type of car can be ran for a longer duration of time compared to electric.
+- This type of car can run for a longer duration of time compared to electric cars.
 With Nitro, once your car runs out of fuel, you simply fill it back up and keep running!
-You don't have to wait for a battery to recharge!
+No waiting for batteries to charge!

 - Requires more maintenance and mechanic work.

-- If you want to race, you are going to have to have a pit person, who can refuel your car mid race.
+- If you wish to race, you must have a pit person who can refuel your car mid-race.

 Summary from Beginning RC